hvac unit on roof

 • Equipment depreciation: Leaving HVAC equipment running after-hours is a surefire way to cause depreciation.
 Regulating your HVAC usage and schedule will reduce troubleshooting and preserve sensitive components such as refrigeration systems.

-• Energy use: On-demand HVAC will not only save your building thousands of dollars each year, it will also save on energy consumption.
+• Energy use: On-Demand HVAC will not only save your building thousands of dollars each year, it will also save on energy consumption.
 By having tenants go on-demand, you can maximize energy efficiency and automate HVAC requests.

 • Associated labor: Automation and itemized functions take the guesswork and manual labor out of HVAC billing.
 This is how you can give your tenants a real-time view of utility usage.